felipefialho/coding-style/README.md

 <a name="css-class-name"></a>
 ### 3.3.
 CSS Class Name

-Keep classes lowercase and use dashes.
+Keep class lowercase and use dashes.

 ```css
 /* Good */